Ranxin2023/NLP_Demo/readme.md

 6. **Residual Connections + Layer Normalization**
 Each block includes skip connections (residuals) and layer normalization to stabilize training.

+### Questions:
+- 1. What is the purpose of the **multi-head attention mechanism** in Transformers?
+Multi-head attention means using **multiple self-attention layers (heads)** in parallel.
+Each head learns to focus on different aspects of the input — syntax, semantics, entity relationships, etc.

+- 2.

 ### 14. Word Embeddings
 Word embeddings are **dense vector representations** of words in a continuous space, where semantically or syntactically similar words are placed closer together.
 Unlike one-hot encoding or BoW (Bag of Words), embeddings capture contextual relationships and meaning.